 They have 5 full time employees and use H2-A labor for the tobacco and sweet potatoes.
 Last year they had a crew of 55 H2-A workers for 26 weeks.
-Their average wage rate was \$12 per hour and it cost them \$700 per worker to get them here.
+Their average wage rate was \$16 per hour and it cost them \$900 per worker to get them here.
 They have good housing in place for the H2-A workers.
+However, 2025 rates are rumored to increase by 10% (some rumors even say 14%).
+John hopes a more moderate increase prevails but he must plan for a painful labor increase at this point.

 Kent is 59 and Vicky is 57.
-They started the farm shortly after they got married in the early 1980s.
+They started the farm shortly after they got married in the early 1990s.
 They started with 25 acres of tobacco and have grown over the years to eight crops on 4500 acres.
 Tobacco acreage had grown to over 600 acres a few years ago but has shrunk by half over the last five years.
-In the early 2000s, Kent added a trucking company, and in 2010, a packing facility for sweet potatoes.
+In 2010, Kent added a packing facility for sweet potatoes.